Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

 \section{II.
 A tale of three}

-High-$T_c$ cuprates \citep{Bednorz1986, Lee2006, Keimer2015} and $f$-electron systems \citep{Steglich1979, Stewart1984} are two prototype strongly correlated systems.
-In cuprates, the parent compounds are layered antiferromagnetic insulators.
-Upon electron or hole doping, the static antiferromagnetic order in CuO$_2$ plane gradually melts, simultaneously the insulating phase evolves into a metal, then $d$-wave superconductivity (SC) emerges.
+High-$T_c$ cuprates \citep{Bednorz1986, Lee2006, Keimer2015} and $f$-electron systems \citep{Steglich1979, Stewart1984RMP} are two prototype strongly correlated systems.
+In cuprates, the parent compounds are layered AFM insulators.
+Upon electron or hole doping, the static AFM order in CuO$_2$ plane gradually melts, simultaneously the insulating phase evolves into a "bad" metal, then $d$-wave SC emerges.
 These intermediate "melted" phases, arising purely from electron-electron interactions, inspired the adoption of concepts in classical liquid crystals to classify the rich variety of electronic phases in cuprates and related materials \citep{Kivelson1998}.

 The $f$-electron systems, in contrast, are more naturally descried through the framework of multipole expansions \citep{Santini2009, Kuramoto2009}.
 This distinction originates from the different character of $d$ (the case in cuprates) and $f$ electrons.
 The $d$ electrons have much larger sensitivity to the crystal field produced by charges on neighboring ligands and a weaker spin-orbit coupling (SOC) when compared with $f$ electrons.
-This usually leads to an almost complete quenching of the orbital degree of freedom of $d$ electrons.
-Conversely, the interplay of spin and unquenched orbital degree of freedom in $f$ electrons gives rise to a hierarchy of higher-rank multipoles beyond the familiar monopole and dipole.
+This usually leads to an almost complete quenching of the orbital angular momentum of $d$ electrons.
+Conversely, the interplay of spin and unquenched orbital orbital angular momentum in $f$ electrons gives rise to a hierarchy of higher-order multipoles beyond the familiar isotropic monopole and dipole.
 This has lead to fruitful insights into ordering phenomena in $f$-electron systems.
-Not limited to $f$-electron systems, multipole basis has now been recognized as a unifying language for describing multipole degree of freedom of electrons in solids, e.g. charge, spin, and orbital, and many other properties (see reviews \citep{Kusunose2022, Hayami2024}).
+Not limited to $f$-electron systems, multipole basis has now been recognized as a unifying language for describing multiple degrees of freedom of electrons in solids, e.g. charge, spin, and orbital, and many other properties (see reviews \citep{Kusunose2022, Hayami2024}).